The Evolution of User Acquisition: Why Ad Creative is Critical

 3. Explore Apple Search Ads

 Apple hasn’t been a primary ad platform for most UA managers.
 That’s also about to change.
-As competition gets fiercer and fiercer on Facebook and Google, and UA managers struggle to eke out even a sliver of a percentage point of extra return, it only makes sense to seek out less competitive spaces.
+As competition gets fiercer and fiercer on Facebook and Google, and UA managers struggle to eke out even a sliver of a percentage point of the extra return, it only makes sense to seek out less competitive spaces.
 Apple Search ads are one of the best opportunities emerging this year.

 4. Get Sophisticated about Creative Testing